 “The good news is that even a small amount of time in nature can have an impact on our health.
 A two-hour forest bathe will help you to unplug from technology and slow down.
 It will bring you into the present moment to de-stress and relax you.
 When you connect to nature through all five of your senses, you begin to draw on the vast array of benefits the natural world provides.
 There is now a wealth of data that proves that Shinrin-yoku can:

 As mentioned above, our service is culturally safe and extends beyond the benefits of Shinrin-yoku.
-Our focus is supporting people in their healing journeys through Barna Mabarn and Connection to Country, recognition and honouring the Indigenous ancestors of the area where we are delivering our service and utilising a trauma-informed therapeutic approach.
+Our focus is supporting people in their healing journeys through Barna Mabarn and Connection to Country, recognition and honouring the Indigenous ancestors of the area where we are delivering our service and utilising a culturally-informed, trauma integrated therapeutic approach.
 It is the combined approach of our glorious wild places and culturally safe, non-traditional talk therapy that may assist people to move through their experiences into connected regulation and balance.